CASCADE-CMIP6/CMIP6-Seasonal-Average/README.md

-CMIP6-Seasonal-Average
+ERA5-Seasonal-Average
 ==========================
-This repo contains batch scripts illustrating computing seasonal averages of TCWV(total cumulative water vapor) from a HighResMIP dataset using [TECA](https://github.com/LBL-EESA/TECA).
+This repo contains batch scripts illustrating computing seasonal averages of TCWV(total cumulative water vapor) from a ERA5 dataset using [TECA](https://github.com/LBL-EESA/TECA).

 The data used in this example is located on NERSC's Cori file system at: